Kay Vickers MBACP, MNCS Accred

 I work with individuals experiencing loss through change of circumstances and bereavement, anxiety, unwanted thoughts or behaviours, depression, relationship problems, or those who simply feel 'stuck' in their circumstances.
 I am familiar with issues related to work stress and other professional challenges.
 My approach is to explore the root causes of issues in the context of a supportive relationship.
 I am committed to giving each person I see a thoughtful and professional experience of therapy within a non-judgemental confidential and trusting environment.

-I am based in Exeter in the UK and work mostly online.
-I do also hold sessions face to face from my private therapy room.
-I can offer Zoom, Skype or FaceTime and a session is usually 60 minutes.
+I am based in Exeter in the UK.
+I hold sessions face to face from my private therapy room and via Zoom, Skype or FaceTime.
+A session is usually 60 minutes.

 I begin all counselling work with a free initial chat, this can be on the phone or video chat, at which point we can jointly decide if therapy with me is the right course of action for you.
 My fee is £50 per session.
 Concessions may be possible depending on circumstances.